sudosu888/vim-and-compile/README.md

 # Useage
 vc "file.c"

--e will edit, but won't compile
+-e will edit, but won't compile.
--g will compile with gcc
+-g will compile with gcc.

 if no arguments are passed the program will default to cc